goplus/gop/README.md

 ## Go+ Classfiles

 ```
-One language can change the world.
+One language can change the whole world.
 Go+ is a "DSL" for all domains.
 ```